mars-project/mars/docs/source/remote/guide.rst

    >>> mr.ExecutableTuple(results).execute().fetch()
    [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]

-Mars Object returned by :meth:`mars.remote.spawn` can be treated as arguments for other spawn functions.
+Mars Objects returned by :meth:`mars.remote.spawn` can be treated as arguments for other spawn functions.

 .. code-block:: python